wilfriedzakie/Machine-Learning-TP/README.md

 This project is the application of  3 machine learning classifiers (KNN, SVM and Naive bayes) on the famous Iris dataset.

-Using a jupyter notebook the following task has been written in python:
+Using a jupyter notebook the following tasks have been written in python:

 1 - Evaluate and write errors of the 3 classifiers of the classifier